wperlichek/ISL/exercises/ch-3.md

 True or false: For a fixed value of IQ and GPA, high school graduates earn more, on average, than college graduates?

-ANSWER:
+ANSWER: FALSE

-RATIONALE:
+RATIONALE: The high school grad needs to have a very high GPA and then they will make more

 True of false: For a fixed value of IQ and GPA, college graduates earn more, on average, than high school graduates.

-ANSWER:
+ANSWER: FALSE

-RATIONALE:
+RATIONALE:  This is an absolute statement.
+We know for high GPAs this isn't true.
+This must be false.

 True of false: For a fixed value of IQ and GPA, high school graduates earn more, on average, than college graduates provided that the GPA is high enough.

-ANSWER:
+ANSWER: TRUE

-RATIONALE:
+RATIONALE: Proof by opposite of below

 True or false: For a fixed value of IQ and GPA, college graduates earn more, on average, than high school graduates provided that the GPA is high enough.

-ANSWER:
+ANSWER: FALSE

-RATIONALE:
+RATIONALE: A college graduate who has a really high GPA could lose to a high school grad with a very high GPA because the high school grad would get all the benefit of x1 without the penalty of the interaction effect.